Postpartum Depression Care in Cedar Rapids, IA

 The highly trained OB Gyns at Cedar Rapids OB Gyn have extensive experience providing care to women experiencing symptoms of postpartum depression.
-Call (319) 363-2682 to schedule an appointment at our OB Gyn office in Cedar Rapids today!
+Call (319) 363-2682 to schedule an appointment at our OB Gyn clinic in Cedar Rapids today!

 Common Causes of Postpartum Depression

 Postpartum depression is affected by several different physical and emotional factors rather than by a single source.

 After childbirth a woman experiences a dramatic change in her hormone levels, which leads to an alteration of chemicals in her brain.
 These chemical changes often result in powerful mood swings.

 Sleep deprivation is another key contributor to postpartum depression.
 As the body undergoes an enormous amount of stress during childbirth, it is understandable that it requires an incredible amount of rest in order to fully recuperate.
 However, many new mothers find it difficult to attain such needed rest, which can heavily impact common symptoms of postpartum depression like exhaustion.

 Postpartum depression typically creates feelings of extreme sadness, exhaustion, and anxiety in women for an extended period of time.
 Additional symptoms include: